yidas/line-pay-sdk-php/README.md

 #### Capture API

-If "capture" is "false" when the Merchant calls the “Reserve Payment API” , the payment is completed only after the Capture API is called.
+If "capture" is "false" when the Merchant calls the “Request API” , the payment is completed only after the Capture API is called.

 ```php
 public Response authorizationsCapture(integer $transactionId, array $optParams=null)